gerhynes/aws-notes/certified-cloud-practitioner/README.md

 **VPC Endpoints** ensure your resources stay within the AWS Network and do not traverse over the public internet.

 ### Points of Presence (PoP)
 **Points of Presence** (PoP) are intermediate locations between an AWS Region and the end user.
-This location could be a datacenter or a collectiomn of hardware.
+This location could be a datacenter or a collection of hardware.

 For AWS, a Point of Presence is a datacenter owned by AWS or a trusted partner that is utilized by AWS Services related to content delivery or expediated upload.